 Erik Schilp (Sydney, 1967) is an international innovator, connector, and strategist.
 He specializes in audience engagement, strategy development, and sustainable business solutions.
 Erik works with clients around the globe, in a variety of sectors, from culture and heritage institutions to nonprofit organizations and commercial businesses.

-Erik started his career in London as Senior Marketing Manager at the American consultancy firm Strategic Decisions Group.
-Also in the UK, he restructured companies in the theatre and film industry and he founded his own marketing and PR agency.
-In Barcelona he developed 24-hour restaurants and art spaces.
-On arrival in the Netherlands Schilp became director of the Diaghilev Festival (2005) and from 2006 he worked as director of the Zuiderzee Museum.
-In 2009 he was appointed Director of the National Museum of History of the Netherlands.
-Most recently Erik developed a concept for a language museum in Leiden and works on strategy development for Museumplein Limburg and for GVK’s Jaya He Museum in Mumbai.
+Erik started his career in London at the consulting firm Strategic Decisions Group.
+Subsequently, he worked as a producer in the theatre and film industry and founded his marketing and PR agency.
+From 1999 he developed several restaurants and art spaces in Barcelona.
+On arrival in the Netherlands in 2004, Erik became director of the Diaghilev Festival (2005), and from 2006 he was director of the Zuiderzee Museum.
+In 2009 he was appointed director of the National Museum of History of the Netherlands.

 Erik co-founded VISSCH+STAM in 2013.
 As principal, he developed the concept for a public space Museum of Languages in Leiden.
 He was engaged as a cultural strategy consultant at Chhatrapati Shivaji International Airport in Mumbai.
 As strategist, he was instrumental in realizing Fashion for Good, a global initiative to transform the apparel industry into a force for good.
 Most recently, he has been assisting various organizations and businesses in Switzerland, Denmark, Mexico, Indonesia, and the United States.